Tortoise Hatchling Caresheet

 Suited to all Mediterranean tortoises in general, ie hermanns, spur thighed and marginated.
 There is a separate page for russian/horsfield hatchlings.

 It is now generally accepted that a mix of soils is the best substrate for tortoises, which closely resembles their natural terrain.
-I use bagged topsoil for indoor enclosures, add a few rocks and logs for interest and water it frequently, in the same way you would a plant pot and allow it to dry naturally, but never completely, just the top.
+I use bagged topsoil or coir for indoor enclosures, add a few rocks and logs for interest and water it frequently, in the same way you would a plant pot and allow it to dry naturally, but never completely, just the top.
 Soil which is dried out artificially and then added to the enclosure tends to be very dusty and can irritate the eyes.
 When allowed to dry out naturally it will form a more solid top and not give the same problems.
 It is important that no fertilisers or chemicals of any kind are employed as baby tortoises are adventurous and like all babies, apt to taste the most unlikely things, including lumps of substrate, faeces of other animals, stones and other unsuitable objects.
 Soil has excellent thermoregulation properties when the tortoise buries down overnight.
-Temperatures, and just as importantly, humidity are maintained suprisingly well.
+Temperatures, and just as importantly, humidity are maintained surprisingly well.
 There is no need for additional bedding such as hay or shredded paper as the tortoise will naturally bury itself into the substrate.
 Indeed pieces of hay or paper can become entangled around tiny legs or necks.
-Another substrate that I have used more recently in indoor situations is compressed coconut fibre.
-It comes in small blocks that are hydrated with water which makes them swell to a decent sized bucket of substrate.
-It dries quickly but can be rehydrated easily and the babies love to snuggle down into it.
-It is lightweight for indoor use without being dehydrating in any way.
+Watering at the edges means that water creeps across the bottom of the substrate, ensuring good hydration qualities throughout, as in wild situations.
+Never use woodchips, sawdust, corn cobs or compacted paper pellets as these can be dangerous, especially if eaten.
+Sand is also a bad idea as it can be irritating to eyes and nostrils.
+The sand in this country is not the same as in the wild which is more powdery and holds together better.
+Indoor habitats for hatchlings need to be 4ft in length minimum, otherwise the tortoise will pace the edges.
+Even tiny babies need to explore and will soon become bored and stressed with small areas.

 While outdoors your hatchling will not need uvb light, but a heat source is advisable so that it can warm up in order to build up an appetite and digest its food.
-I do this for larger tortoises by providing a shed with basking facilities and access via a cat flap.
+I do this for larger tortoises by providing a shed or greenhouse with basking facilities and access via a cat flap.
+During good weather, I use ceramic heaters as background heat, simply to warm them initially, but not for general heat, which needs to be bright light as in the sun.
+An hour or so in the morning is plenty to get them going.
+Once warm they will go outdoors and utilise the sun.
 It is amazing how quickly they get used to such provisions and put them to good use.
 For smaller tortoises this can be done on a smaller scale so long as the electricity supply is safe.
 If in doubt keep the tortoise indoors when there is not sufficient sun for thermoregulation.
 Using a table top set-up that can be transported outside is far less stressful than continually moving them between two different set-ups.
 Moving them outdoors in the day and back in at night can be very stressful for them, as they possibly get a warmer ambient temperature overnight than in the day, which is going to lead to confusion.
-Much better to have a permanent outoor setup where the tortoise can choose for itself whether it wants to be indoors or out.
+Much better to have a permanent outdoor setup where the tortoise can choose for itself whether it wants to be indoors or out.
 Heat of course is needed for basking in continued bad weather and a good indoor setup is required for late autumn and early spring to protect from frost.
 Tiny tortoises can easily and quickly become 'lost' in a large outdoor area and if put into the garden loose, may well never be found due to predation by large birds and other scavenging animals overnight.
 A safe covered pen is therefore essential.
 Many missing tortoises are simply dug into the ground outdoors as it is the natural thing to do to bury down.
-It's hardly worth looking above ground which is why raised sleeping areas etc rarely work - always think of the wild scenario where a baby would dig down rather climb up. .
+It's hardly worth looking above ground which is why raised sleeping areas etc rarely work - always think of the wild scenario where a baby would dig down rather than climb up.
+Hides above ground rarely give correct thermoregulation properties ie it is not easy to maintain correct temps/humidity needed for their health .
+Given that your tiny baby is likely going to outlive you and grow to over 20cm and around 2kg - 3kg in weight, it's important to get it's care right from the word go.

 There is a lot of confusion out there as to what outdoor temps are warm enough for tortoises.
 Basically it does not matter what the temperature is outside so long as there is somewhere for the tortoise to warm up first.
 If the weather is sunny it will warm up naturally from the suns rays whatever the temperature.
 I have known tortoises to go outdoors on snowy days for a short time and stay quite warm while the sun is still shining.
 The dangers lie with leaving the tortoise outdoors in dull weather, if they do not return to their heated covered area.

-Indoors you will require a heat source/basking lamp and a source of uvb.
-This can be provided either by separate heat and uvb sources or by a uvb/heat lamp combined.
-There is little difference between the two, results wise, but if using seperate sources, I use a 100 watt spot lamp and a 10% full spectrum uvb tube.
-There is no need to spend extra pounds on basking bulbs from a reptile shop with glossy picture packaging, a normal 60 watt household spot will suffice or 80 watt outdoor lamps are available from Wilkinsons which are just as good as the old 100 watt spots for this purpose.
+Indoors you will require a HEAT SOURCE BASKING LAMP and a source of UVB.
+This can be provided by separate heat and uvb sources (strip lamp) and we need to think of normal daylight hours when using them, but they can be switched off earlier than sunset as tortoises will often go to bed as they see the light levels falling, just the same as in nature.
+I use a 100 watt spot lamp and a 10% full spectrum uvb tube.
+There is no need to spend extra pounds on basking bulbs from a reptile shop with glossy picture packaging, a normal 100 watt household spot will suffice or 80 watt PAR outdoor lamps are available from Wilko’s etc which are just as good for this purpose.
 Generally speaking, the more time your tortoise is going to spend indoors, the better quality of uvb you should use.
-The arcadia plug ins are really only suitable for small areas and must be positioned horizontally.
-If using the uvb tubes they are lower in uvb than the combined lamps and need a seperate starter unit to run, plus all uvb tubes need to be changed every 6 months due to deterioration.
+The plug in uvb bulbs are really not suitable as they cover a tiny area and don't ensure the tortoise has uv available at all times.
+You will usually need more than one to light a reasonably small area.
+If using the uvb tubes they need a separate starter unit to run, plus all uvb tubes need to be changed every 6 months due to deterioration.
+The same applies to combined lamps which need to be changed each year.
 The unit will still work as a light after this time but uvb will be negligible due to build up of a film inside the tube over a period of time.
 Please note that the heat source needs to be at one end of the enclosure so that the tortoise can get away from the heat if need be.
-A constant temperature throughout the enclosure is not conducive to a natural microclimate which is why most vivariums do not work so well as open topped accomodation.
+This is also where the uvb needs to be positioned to simulate the sun.
+Any hides (if used) need to be at the opposite end to the heat source.
+You need to be aiming for a hot spot under the lamp of 32 degrees, so that the tortoise can come and go as it pleases and regulate it's body temperature accordingly.
+The temperature of the hot spot can be altered by raising or lowering the lamp until the correct temp is arrived at.
+A constant temperature throughout the enclosure is not conducive to a natural microclimate which is why most vivariums do not work so well as open topped accommodation.
 So long as the tortoise is being supplemented daily with a product containing vitamin D3 there is no need to panic about the amount of uvb supplied.
+At the end of this page is a list of links to hopefully make choosing lighting a little easier.
+Avoid using combination bulbs as the levels of uv are far too high for the safety of the tortoise when positioned at the correct height to give good temperature results.

 Please note that if keeping in bedrooms, a tortoise will be very susceptible to illness from spraying deodorant, polish etc These propellants can kill.